Old Ordnance Survey Maps of Suffolk

 Here are the details of maps for Bury St Edmunds:

-This detailed map provides good coverage of the historic town of Bury St Edmunds, with coverage extending eastward to Moreton Hall.
+taken from the lovely 1st Edition OS handcoloured edition.
+The maps provide excellent coverage of the historic town of Bury St Edmunds, extending eastward to Moreton Hall.
 Coverage

 Eastgate station, tannery, St James's church (cathedral from 1914), St Mary's church (last resting place of Mary Tudor, Queen of France), ruins of

 St Edmund's Abbey, Cornhill, Town Hall, St Peter's church.
 Much of the medieval street plan is still apparent on the layout of this map.

 Follow this link for a complete list of our Suffolk Series maps.

 You can order maps direct from our On-line Mapshop.